 Innovation occurs between people, not in isolation, and how we innovate is the product of opportunistic interactions.
 At the lab we seek to expand the capacity of design into a truly interdisciplinary collaboration between entrepreneurial activity, corporate R&D and academic thought leadership.
 The projects we are tackling require cross-boundary thinking and embedded collaboration.

 - Innovation Lab is a full semester subject in which students leverage their knowledge and work in diverse teams to learn and apply skills of ‘Design Thinking’ and ‘Creative Enterprise’ to develop solutions for the real world in collaboration with industry sponsors.

 - BikeTank is a workshop format that allows participants an intensive one hour exploration into a topic; it is hosted by emerging and leading thinkers who contribute to a bigger picture project.
 U.lab produced 14 BikeTanks in 2011, 2013 and 2014 amongst other in partnership with the City of Sydney.

 - Creative Minds is a customizable workshop format in which participants tackle innovation challenges.
 The creative journey is facilitated using design thinking.
 Creative Minds is open to the public.

-- CitySwitch is a student exchange program between Japan, China, Indonesia and Australia, where urban designers, architects, design thinker and artists collaborate over five days on the activation of urban spaces.
+- CitySwitch is an exchange program between Japan, China, Indonesia and Australia, where urban designers, architects, design thinker and artists collaborate over five days on the activation of urban spaces.

 The U.lab vision is to generate design-led innovation with human impact.
 To achieve this, we provide a framework and space for students, academics, industry and government experts to engage in design-led human-centered innovation practices.